 FRBNY has extended loans to TALF II, and the loan proceeds financed TALF II's issuance of Loans to eligible borrowers.
-In addition to FRBNY loans for issuance of TALF Loans, TALF II may borrow from FRBNY for temporary liquidity needs.
+In addition to FRBNY loans for issuance of TALF Loans, TALF II is permitted to borrow from FRBNY for temporary liquidity needs, but the need to borrow has not occurred.